 To get this kind of information, you will have to do a driving history search.

 Have you ever had to search for criminal records of someone you know?
 Was it an easy process?
-Dis you do your search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you do your search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records, and your feedback might help other people that are in the same situation.